ameloa/ameloa.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

+I'm a Research Scientist at Meta on the Central Applied Science team, working on GenAI for labeling efforts; utilizing large language models (LLMs) to label content at scale across ads and organic content, for use in downstream monetization and personalization tasks.

-I'm a PhD student at Stanford University at the Institute for Computational and Mathematical Engineering (ICME), advised by [Johan Ugander](https://stanford.edu/~jugander/).
-I'm interested in applying tools from statistics, network science, causal inference, and machine learning to study *people* and the systems we all participate in.
-My current research uses discrete choice models to model household preferences for school choice, in partnership with the San Francisco Unified School District, for the purpose of inference and policy evaluation.
+I'm also a PhD graduate in Computational Math from Stanford University, advised by [Johan Ugander](https://stanford.edu/~jugander/).
+There, my research developed discrete choice models to model household preferences for school choice, in partnership with the San Francisco Unified School District, for the purpose of inference and policy evaluation.
 In the past, I've done work in